top of page

 4. Natural light reveals the true cere colour!
 Indoor lighting makes sexing challenging.

-6. Expect to see dull pink, translucent white, mixture of skyblue and white and brown in female ceres with age.
+6. Expect to see dull pink, translucent white, textured muted pink and blue, mixture of skyblue and white and brown in female ceres with age.

 7. The parent colour blue is common to ceres of both sexes; but the overall tone, hue and appearance of the cere is distinct in each sex.